IO1 - Toolbox for Entrepreneurship in Initial Primary Teacher Education

 IO9 - Research paper on students´ competences pre and post entrepreneurship education in ITE

-The development of entrepreneurial skills and mindset is one of eight key objectives for lifelong learning defined by the European Commission in 2006, and since then, the EU member states have been working on implementation of innovation and entrepreneurship into the national education systems, but so far no common understanding of the concepts has been developed.
+The development of entrepreneurial skills and mindset is one of eight key objectives for lifelong learning defined by the European Commission in 2006, and since then, the EU member states have been working on the implementation of innovation and entrepreneurship into the national education systems, but so far no common understanding of the concepts has been developed.
 Some member states focused on students’ adaptation to a dominant socio-economic logic in society by targeting on entrepreneurship aimed at a commercial market, while other countries have focused more on entrepreneurship as creating social and cultural value for others.
 In these modules, the teacher students mostly operated within the latter approach.
+Go to this link.

 IO10 - Research paper on the perceptions of entrepreneurial competences